Online master's in information systems and technology

 Application and software development

 In many online master's in information systems and technology programs, you will conclude your studies with a self-driven capstone project in your chosen subject areas.

 While completing coursework for your online MSIST, you will engage with the theoretical aspects and practical applications of a range of IT and computing methodologies.

 In an ever-changing job market, hybrid skills can help future-proof your career and prepare you for success, even as industries evolve and roles change.
 While an estimated 42% of jobs have the potential to become automated, this includes only 12% of hybrid jobs.

 Hybrid jobs like those in information systems and technology require a combination of skills in the following areas:

 Businesses and management

-If you’re looking to expand your IT interests with practical business skills and other valuable qualifications, a graduate degree can help enrich your knowledge and abilities in the following areas:
+If you’re looking to expand your IT interests with practical business skills and other valuable qualifications, an online master's in information systems and technology can help enrich your knowledge and abilities in the following areas:

 Certain soft skills are critical to success in a business environment.
 For occupations related to information systems and technology, the following skills are in high demand: